dailykiller/powlinkreplacementscript/READme.md

 All script dependencies are located here ideally should be located in it's own folder

 Script is dependant on computers.txt for iteration list and pow_img.ico for the shortcuts image file

+Logs folder and file is required for verification that your workstations were successful in getting their new POW shortcut